When and where will I get my river equipment?

 River Trip Assurance Fee?

 River Trip Assurance Fee can be purchased at a non-refundable cost of $25 per person and is highly recommended.
-All reservations for the HRR River Tours can be cancelled or dates changed with a full refund within the first 90 days with the purchase of the River Trip Assurance Fee (RTAF).
+All reservations for the HRR River Tours can be cancelled with a full refund or dates changed with the purchase of the River Trip Assurance Fee (RTAF).